Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **Cancelling Automatic Renewal.** You can manage and cancel your Paid Services at the respective Service’s site.
 For example, you can manage all of your WordPress.com plans through your WordPress.com [Manage Purchases page](https://wordpress.com/me/purchases).
 To cancel a WordPress.com plan, go to your [Manage Purchases page](https://wordpress.com/me/purchases), click on the plan you wish to cancel, then follow the instructions to “cancel the subscription.”
 You must repeat this process for each subscription you wish to cancel.

 **Fee Changes.** We may change our fees at any time, or start charging fees for Services that were previously free.
 When applicable, we may give you advance notice of the fee changes.
 If you don’t agree with the fee changes, you must cancel your Paid Service.

+**No-Show Policy.** We may have a “no-show policy” for some Paid Services (for example, for our [Quick Start sessions](https://en.support.wordpress.com/concierge-support/#purchasing-a-session)), which means that if you fail to show up or are late for a scheduled session, we may withhold the Service without a refund.

 **Refunds.** While you may cancel a Paid Service at any time, refunds are issued in our sole discretion, unless otherwise required by applicable law.